Burnt Candlemas: Retreat

 Deprived of sea-borne supplies Edward was forced to abandon his plans and beat a hasty retreat.

 The English withdrew to the south west, through as-yet-unspoilt lands.
 They continued to burn and devastate Scottish territory, at least as far south as Melrose.
 This time Scottish forces, led by William Douglas, Lord of Douglas, harried the English – attacking foragers, stragglers and detachments.
 Significant losses were inflicted, in addition to the many English losses to the winter weather and lack of food.
 In late February Edward's troops reached the English border town of Carlisle, where the army was disbanded.

-With the English field army gone from Scottish soil the Scots turned to mopping up English-controlled territory and enclaves in Scotland.
+With the English field army gone, previously English-controlled territory and enclaves in Scotland were reclaimed.
 The strong English-held castles of Caerlaverock and Dalswinton were stormed and captured; Galloway accepted the authority of the Scottish crown.
 On 18 April a new, partial truce was agreed.

 Aftermath

 In 1357 terms were agreed for the release of David II.
 These were very similar to those which the Scots had refused in 1354.
 David's ransom was the huge sum of 100,000 marks, to be paid over ten years, on 24 June (St. John the Baptist's Day) each year.
 During these ten years an Anglo-Scottish truce prohibited any Scottish citizen from bearing arms against Edward III or any of his men.
 This truce stabilised the border area, bringing a measure of peace to it for three decades, and marked the end of the Second War of Scottish Independence.